Tricia Deed is a freelance writer of arts and crafts. She enjoys bringing an array of different projects to your attention.

 What Is Tone or Value?

-It is referring to the lightness or darkness of a color.
-Example: dark blue versus light blue.
+It refers to the lightness or darkness of a color, like dark blue versus light blue.

 After mandalas, we moved on to objects, animals, people, and landscapes.
 These drawings are available as realistic, fantasy, and abstract.

 2. Brush and Pencil Strokes

 Our second interest was coloring landscapes.
 The lessons learned from doing the mandalas crossed over into reality.

 Nature has a colorful palette.
 Prairies, flowers, gardens, fields of assorted foliage, trees, mountains, waterfalls, bodies of water, countrysides, suburban communities, city landscapes, and more offer challenges and experimentation with doing your best to duplicate nature’s splendor.

 - Leaves are different shades of green in the spring and summer.
 Autumn changes with a burst of yellows, oranges, and reds.
 Winter is a challenge to give the bark of the trees their winter shadows.
 As you become more aware and see the visual array of colors, a new world opens.